michaelcourcy/elasticsearch-kasten/readme.md

 ## Naming

-Let's register a repository following the k1O good practice and assuming were working with compatible s3.
-Later we'll improve the blueprint to handle the registration.
+Let's register a repository following the k10 good practice and assuming were working with compatible s3.

 ```
 k10/<k8s-uid>/elastic-search/<namespace-uid>/<es-cluster-uid>